ppgia-unifor/kubow/README.md

 * uses software archiecture models as the basis for reasoning about the state of the system and applicable adaptations;
 * uses utility-based decision making to determine the best adaptation among a set of potentially applicable adaptations;

-To getting started with Kubow, see the documentation in /samples in the GitHub [Kubow repository](https://github.com/ppgia-unifor/kubow/).
+To getting started with Kubow, see the documentation in the /samples folder in Kubow's [GitHub repository](https://github.com/ppgia-unifor/kubow/).